Coronavirus digest: Major companies earn billions as poor countries left in the cold | DW | 16.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Pharma giants are earning millions every day with COVID vaccines but leave poorer nations in the lurch, an activist alliance claims.
-Meanwhile, the WHO says the delta variant has "outcompeted" others.
+Pharma giants are earning millions every day with COVID vaccines, but leaving poorer nations in the lurch, an activist alliance says.
+The WHO reports that the delta variant has "outcompeted" others.
 DW has the latest.

-The pharmaceutical companies Pfizer, BioNTech and Moderna are earning combined profits of more than $1,000 (€880) every second — $93.5 million a day pre-tax — by selling their COVID-19 vaccines in rich countries, while just 2% of people in low-income countries are vaccinated, according to a new analysis.
+The pharmaceutical companies Pfizer, BioNTech and Moderna are earning combined profits of over $1,000 (€880) every second — $93.5 million a day pretax — by selling their COVID-19 vaccines to rich countries, while just 2% of people in poorer countries are vaccinated, according to a new analysis.

-The People's Vaccine Alliance (PVA), which based its analysis on earning reports from the companies themselves, said that despite receiving billions in public funding, they had ignored calls to transfer vaccine technology to producers in poorer countries.
+The People's Vaccine Alliance (PVA), which based its analysis on earning reports from the companies themselves, reports that, despite receiving billions in public funding, the companies ignored calls to transfer vaccine technology to producers in poorer countries.
 Doing so could save millions of lives, the PVA said.

-Germany and the UK are among the countries opposing a proposed waiver of intellectual property rights on COVID vaccines that has been called for by the PVA.
+Germany and the United Kingdom are among the countries that oppose the proposed waiver of intellectual property rights on COVID-19 vaccines that has been called for by the PVA.
 The alliance has some 80 members including Oxfam, UNAIDS and the African Alliance.

 Health experts have warned that COVID-19 must be effectively combated in all countries if the pandemic is to be controlled.